ginnox/CanalNetworkDocs/Longitudinal_Design_of_Routes/LongitudinalDesignOfRoutes.md

 Note: Cart away volumes reported on BoQ table represent the total excavated/Cut volume multiplied with hardcoded loosness factor of 1.2.

+See Design Production Section for  more information ob BoQ estimation, and how clearing depth is considered.

 ### Exploring Flow Sections

 This command generates the hydraulic design results for flow sections corresponding to each segment in the canal route.